|Description of this AgencyDescription of this Agency|

 On 20 January 2010 there was a cabinet reshuffle after a minister's resignation.
 After the reshuffle, the portfolio of Senior Victorians was transferred to the Department of Planning and Community Development.

 Following the 27 November 2010 state election the Liberal Party under Ted Baillieu was elected.
-Under the Baillieu Ministry DHS currently reports to the following ministers: Housing; Youth Affairs; Community Services; Women's Affairs.
-The divisional structure of DHS is currently has the same nine divisions as before the November 2010 election.
+Under the Baillieu Ministry DHS reported to the following ministers: Housing; Youth Affairs; Community Services; Women's Affairs.